Celebrity couples tend to fall into one of two camps.

 And then there are those who feel they've turned over a certain portion of their private lives to fans and that their relationship is the one thing that they can keep to themselves.
 They rarely offer personal anecdotes in interviews, shut down any line of questioning that could lead to their romance and wouldn't dare subject themselves to a shared red carpet stroll.

-Since that first did-not-see-that-coming reveal that they were together and already parents, the twosome have gotten a bit less cagey about their coupling.
+Since the first did-not-see-that-coming reveal that they were together and already parents, the twosome have gotten a bit less cagey about their coupling.
 Or, perhaps, it's just that Morgan has gotten a little worse about holding back his joy.
 Either way, the pair tend to share just enough to let us know we should be jealous of their union.

 For instance, there's the holiday tradition of watching Les Misérables, one Burton admits Morgan doesn't love, but indulges anyway.